 It is important to keep up with your pet’s oral hygiene.
 Aside from frequent maintenance such as teeth brushing, the best way to do this is having dental cleanings done every 1-2 years.
 This will minimize tartar buildup, which leads to an increased bacterial load and progression of gingivitis and exposure of tooth roots.
 We perform dental procedures every regular office hours of MTWF.
-The price for a thorough oral exam and dental cleaning under anesthesia is just $195.00 for dogs and $170.00 for cats, and intra-operative IV fluids are also included.
-If necessary, we extract diseased or devitalized teeth and address gingival disease for nominal additional charge.
+The price for a thorough oral exam and dental cleaning under anesthesia includes intra-operative IV fluids, and pain medications if indicated.
+If necessary, we extract diseased or devitalized teeth and address gingival disease for a nominal additional charge.
 Please call 3-4 weeks in advance to schedule an appointment.

 We upgraded to Digital Radiology (X-ray) in July 2011.
 Digital Radiology generally produces higher quality X-ray images that can be adjusted to the optimal settings to allow us to see better detail and diagnose subtle abnormalities with greater accuracy.